 Wagtail Urban Farm calls itself a “microscale market garden”.
-The tiny space focuses on growing and supplying organic, seasonal produce – rhubarb, salad greens, heirloom tomatoes, edible flowers – to local farmers markets, but also hosts tours on demand, with tips on getting your own garden started on home soil.
+The tiny space just a 20-minute drive south of Adelaide city centre focuses on growing and supplying organic, seasonal produce – rhubarb, salad greens, heirloom tomatoes, edible flowers – to local farmers markets, but also hosts tours on demand, with tips on getting your own garden started on home soil.

 Among Brisbane’s hottest food-and-wine precincts, Fortitude Valley is home to City Winery’s base in a converted warehouse.
 Small-batch vintages – grenache, sauvignon blanc, petit verdot, shiraz – are made on-premises using grapes from across the country.
 Learn about the process through winery tours and blending workshops, or simply enjoy the spoils at chef-led food-and-wine degustation dinners.
 Pop in to the cellar door for tastes and take-aways.